sindhu-hs/SGPA-Calculation-Website/README.md

       - Once the user has successfully logged in, the user is asked to enter grade points scored in
         corresponding subjects.
       - Once submitted, the SGPA is printed on screen.

-### Order of execution
-1. Dowload the model.csv file.
-2. Execute data.py
-3. Execute app.py
-Make sure to install the required packages & have a SQL database to store user information.